 AIR AMBULANCE FLEET – MEDICAL LONG DISTANCE TRANSPORT

-- Domestically we typically arrange air ambulance transports on Learjet, King Air Prop-Jet and Cessna twin engine aircraft.
+- We typically arrange air ambulance transports on Learjet, King Air Prop-Jet and Cessna twin engine aircraft.

-- The Gulfstream III, IV, and V are much larger aircraft carrying up to 4 patients and flying long distance air ambulance flights to Europe, the Middle East Latin America, and the Pacific Rim.
+- The Gulfstream III, IV, and V are much larger aircraft carrying up to 4 patients and flying long distance air ambulance flights internationally.
 The Challenger 602 and 603 compliment the Gulfstream aircraft in size and range for international flights.

 Learn more about our Air Ambulance Flight teams.